 In this study, we used the staged approach for data analysis because it allows investigators to gain a deeper understanding of the collected data (Easterby-Smith et al., 1991).
 In the preliminary stage, we prepared a full transcript of the interview data that we collected from face-to-face interviews and checked them against the interview notes.
 We also prepared follow up notes based on document analysis and data that we collected from telephone and e-mail interviews.
 The preliminary stage helped us gain a substantial familiarity with the data and we were able to fill the gaps in the transcripts where the recording was unclear.
 Once the preliminary analyses had been developed, we read through and summarized the edited transcripts question by question manually.
-For each question, we carefully studied the transcripts and made detailed notes from the interviewees' point of views.
-We, then, condensed our notes into brief summaries of each interview allowing us to cluster them accordingly.
+For each question, we carefully studied the transcripts and made detailed notes from the interview allowing us to cluster them accordingly.
 In the final stage, we compared our results to the theoretical insights and prior findings in the literature to building theory from case studies (Eisenhardt, 1989).